$L^{p}$ estimates for joint quasimodes of semiclassical pseudodifferential operators: estimates on joint quasimodes

 \section{$L^{p}$ estimates on joint quasimodes}

-In this section we focus on proving Theorem \ref{thm:main}.
+In this section we focus on proving Theorems \ref{thm:main} and \ref{thm:n=r}.
 We have seen that for strong quasimodes we need only consider contributions that are semiclassically localised near points $(x_{0},\xi_{0})$ that lie in the intersections of the characteristic sets of the $p_{j}(x,\xi)$.
 That is we want to establish Theorem \ref{thm:localmain}.